Clemapfel/Mousetrap.jl/docs/src/01_manual/10_app_distribution.md

 [Image: high contrast dark widget gallery] `THEME_HIGH_CONTRAST_DARK`

 At any point after the back-end has been initialized, we can swap the global theme using [`set_current_theme!`](@ref).
-This will immediately change all widgets looks, allowing apps to change the entire GUI with just one function at run-time.
+This will immediately change all widgets looks, allowing apps to change the entire GUI with just one function call at run-time.

 For example, to create a window that has button to switch between light and dark themes, we could do the following: